istopwg/ippeveselfcert/KNOWNISSUES.md

 # Known Issues

+## v1.0 Update 2 (September 26, 2017)

+There are no known issues in this release.

+## v1.0 Update 1 (December 13, 2016)

+The following is a list of the known issues in the December 13, 2016 release of the self-certification tools:

+1. The repeat limit of 30 is sometimes inadequate for test I-16.

+2. The 10 second delay is sometimes inadequate for test I-27.

+3. The "overrides-supported" test incorrectly looked for the "document-number" member attribute instead of "document-numbers".

 ## v1.0 (November 10, 2015)

 The following is a list of the known issues in the November 10, 2015 release of the self-certification tools: